83, 85, 87 & 89 Micklegate

 Nos.
 85, 87, 89 Historic England Grade ll* listed building

-It’s believed Mr Chicken and his family lived for a short time at no. 83 Micklegate.
-A building which fronts onto the street and the garden of Holy Trinity Church.
-Built in around 1835 of brick, it was acquired by York Conservation Trust in 1967 and retains many of its original late Georgian features.
+The small building, which fronts onto the street and the garden of Holy Trinity Church was built in around 1835 of brick, it was acquired by York Conservation Trust in 1967 and retains many of its original late Georgian features.

 Facing the road is a fine bow window flanked by a doorway with fluted columns, a semi-circular fanlight above and timber hood supported on fern-leaf brackets.
 On the garden side, the gable has an interesting Venetian-style window, the centre bricked in, with two small flanking windows